syncfusion-content/blazor-docs/blazor/diagram/group.md

 |None|	It is used to disables all the flip behaviour.|

 ### How to change the Flip Mode:
-The FlipMode is used to control the behaviour of the flip object.
+The [FlipMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramFlipMode.html) is used to control the behaviour of the flip object whether to flip the object along with port and content
 | DiagramFlipMode | Description |
 | -------- | -------- |
 |Content|It is used to enable or disable the flip for object’s content..|